-If you are looking forward to applying for the Australia student visa, there are certain general requisites that you need to fulfil.
-Failing these, you may lose your chance of pursuing higher education from the country.
-Let us have a look at the Australia Study Visa requirements:
+If you are looking forward to applying for an Australian student visa, there are certain general requisites that you need to fulfil.
+Failing these, you may lose your chance of pursuing higher education in the country.
+Let us have a look at the Australia Student Visa requirements:

 - The candidates must be 6 years of age or above.

 - You must be enrolled in a course of study in a recognized institution.
 You will be required to state evidence for the same.

 - You must qualify for English Proficiency tests like IELTS etc.